 The audience responds to the question with a written answer.
-Just like multiple choice polls, open-ended questions can receive responses via SMS text message, web, mobile app, and Twitter.
+Just like multiple choice polls, open-ended questions can receive responses via SMS text message, web and mobile app.
 Responses can be displayed in four different ways, listed below.
 You can freely switch between the different response visualizations in the Visual Settings of your poll.

 Word cloud: This is a fun way to visualize one-word responses.
 The word cloud will build and shift in real time as audience responses are repeated.
 The most frequent responses will appear large in the middle of the word cloud.